anjishnu/ask-alexa-pykit/README.md

 -----
 - Go to <b>console.aws.amazon.com</b>
 - Click on Lambda
+- Select [Virgina] on the top right.
+(ASK source is only available in Virginia)
 - Click on Create Lambda Function
 - Skip the Select Blueprint Section
 - In the configure step: choose a name e.g. alexa-pykit-demo